-Improving animal welfare is a continuous process in our institute and BPRC staff take part in (inter)national training programs to remain their high standards.
-In 2017 this resulted in
+- Improvement of animal welfare is a continuous process in our institute.
+BPRC staff take part in (inter)national training programs to remain their high standards and gain new insights.

-- 25 animal caretakers used positive reinforcement training (PRT).
-They train their animals twice per week.
-With this training method we were able to perform certain biotechnical techniques without sedating the animal
+- Positive reinforcement training (PRT).
+We have trained 25 animal caretakers how to train their animals.
+They do this twice per week.
+With this training method we are able to perform certain biotechnical techniques without sedating the animal.

 - All experimentally housed animals were trained to drink from a syringe, thus voluntarily take oral medication.